Skip to main content

 The natural beauty of Plitvice National Park is undeniably photogenic, and there are photo opportunities around every corner.
 Follow the boardwalks between the Upper Lakes (Gornja jezera) and the Lower Lakes (Donja jezera), then climb up to the most dramatic viewpoint—a lookout over the limestone canyon of Veliki Slap, meaning “big waterfall.”

 The best time to visit Plitvice Lakes National Park is from spring to early autumn, when the park is at its most photogenic.
-Do note that it can be very hot and crowded during the summer peak season, so aim for early or late in the season if you can.
+Do note that it can be very hot and crowded during the summer peak season.
+Aim for early or late in the season if you can.

 That depends—there are numerous trails which visit different areas of the park, some of which can be traversed in just a few hours.
 However, if you want to explore the whole lake section of the park, the trail is 11.3 miles (18 kilometers) long and takes around a day to hike.

 Yes, Plitvice Lakes National Park is worth it.
-As one of Croatia's oldest and largest national parks, it has also held UNESCO World Heritage status since 1979.
-Today, the park's interlinked series of turquoise lakes and postcard-worthy waterfalls promise spellbinding scenery, and it's one of the country's most popular natural escapes.
+As one of Croatia's oldest and largest national parks, it’s been a UNESCO World Heritage site since 1979.
+Today, the park’s interlinked series of turquoise lakes and postcard-worthy waterfalls promise spellbinding scenery.
+It's one of the country’s most popular natural escapes, and if you like being active, you’ll love the hiking trails that wind through lush forests of beech and fir.

-No, you don't necessarily need hiking boots for Plitvice Lakes National Park, but it’s a good idea to wear sturdy shoes with a good grip.
+No, you don't necessarily need hiking boots for Plitvice Lakes National Park.
+But it’s a good idea to wear sturdy shoes with a good grip as you’ll be walking near lakes and waterfalls.
 Many of the park's walkways can be damp and slippery, so anything that gives you supportive footing is recommended.
 Boots are ideal for longer hikes.

 Yes, there are toilets at Plitvice Lakes National Park, including by both its two main entrances.
 However, while there are some toilets alongside certain trails, they aren’t necessarily widely available in the park, so it's advised to make use of the facilities before you embark on a longer hike.